Royal Greenhouses Laeken

 *the domed Winter Garden with palm trees and tree ferns, among other things

-*the Orangery, the overwintering location for the orange trees, laurel trees and camellias which are now arranged on the esplanade in front of the Orangery
+*the Orangery, the overwintering location for the orange, laurel, and camellia plants which are now arranged on the esplanade in front of the Orangery

 The Winter Garden

 Among the various sections of the greenhouses, one that stands out is the Winter Garden.
-This section is particularly noteworthy due to its grand size which allowed for the inclusion of tall palm trees, making it a popular venue for royal receptions.
+Its grand size allowed for tall palm trees, and it is a popular venue for royal receptions with its high ceilings and lush greenery.

 The Pier